 Students can use either their physical ID card or their virtual "my Student ID" on a mobile device.
-Students must show either their plastic ID card, temporary paper ID card, or virtual ID to any adult staff member who asks for it.
+Students must show either their plastic ID card, temporary paper ID card, or virtual ID with their photo, to any adult staff member who asks for it.

 Students can use their Chromebook or mobile device to access their virtual "my Student ID" in their myETHS account.
 Students can display their "my Student ID" on a mobile device, or print their "my Student ID" using their Chromebooks and KitPrint stations located throughout the school.
 Student photo, name and barcode must be visible on Virtual ID.
+IDs that have been defaced or modified will not be accepted.
+Students will not be able to provide their ID number instead of their ID card or virtual ID.